 This will take you to a portal where you can build a coding form using SurveyJS Creator, an online visual survey creator and form building tool (like Qualtrics).
-For more information on using SurveyJS Creator, please consult the SurveyJS documentation.
+For more information on using SurveyJS Creator, please see Using SurveyJS Creator for quick tips and consult the SurveyJS documentation for additional information.